 I already knew the value of injecting your blog with personality and not being afraid to tackle controversial topics you believe in.
-Those were things I did fairly well with my now-retired PR blog at NakedPR.com.
+Those were things I did fairly well with my now-retired PR blog.
 But for some reason this blog was still much too tame for me.
 I didn't feel like myself here and it showed in my writing.
 I got sucked into the mindset that you had to be sickeningly "nice" (on the surface at least) to make it in this niche.
 And then I said "f*ck it."

 I opened up much more over the last year about my opinions on various industry issues like the exploitation of freelancers, lies told by content mills to pull writers into their models, and freelance marketplaces offering clients tools that potentially lead to freelance rights violations.